This creamy asparagus bow tie pasta is a quick and easy one pan side dish for your next weeknight meal.

 - Vegetable broth can be substituted with chicken broth or beef broth.

-- If substituting bow tie pasta with another style of pasta, consult your pasta's cooking directions and adjust recipe times accordingly.
+- If substituting bow tie pasta with another style of pasta, consult your pasta's cooking directions and adjust pasta cooking times accordingly.

 I doubled the recipe and added the bowtie pasta as soon as the broth started to boil.
 I continued to stir it so the bottom would not stick.
 Broth evaporated quickly.
 I added only 3/4 c heavy cream when the pasta and asparagus were tender.
 No leftovers with this dish.
 Served with sautéed shrimp and garlic twists.
 Excellent recipe.